bitlaab-bolt/quill/docs/usage.md

 ### Create a New Container

-Following example will create a new container based on the `Model` structure.
+Following example will create a new container based on a given record `Model` structure.

 ```zig
 const sql = comptime Qb.Container.create(Model, "users");